LanderVM/Discord-MusicBot/README.md

 - **Discord Client Secret:**
   - On the same webpage, click **Reset Client Secret** and copy it.

+If you gave in incorrect information, open the `Discord-MusicBot-v4` folder and delete the `.env` file.

 ---

 ## ⚡ Quick Setup